The best team doesn't always win the Super Bowl. That doesn't fit the neat and tidy narrative we want in sports, but it happens.

 The 49ers are obviously talented, considering they went to the NFC championship game two seasons ago and the Super Bowl last season.
 They haven't done well against the better teams they've faced since beating Green Bay in Week 1, but it is a much different team with a healthy Crabtree and focused Smith.
 They still have a lot of great talents like tight end Vernon Davis, who can do things like hurdle a defender to score a touchdown, like he did Sunday.

 The 49ers aren't the best team in the NFL this season.
 They aren't even the best in the NFC West, because the Seahawks are running away with the division.
 But might the 49ers be the best team in January?
 Possibly.
-That's all that matters anyway.
+That's all that really matters anyway.

 Here are the other winners and losers from Week 13: